nebari-dev/governance/practices/secrets.md

    1. Identify when a file is encrypted or not, and
    2. Use `.gitignore` rules to assist us in not committing unencrypted secrets to the repository

-   See our [infrastructure docs](https://infrastructure.Nebari.org/en/latest/topic/secrets.html) for more information on this.

 ### Learn more about `sops`